mikkel32/CoolBox/README.md

 available on both Unix and Windows.
 Use the ``--code`` flag to open Visual Studio Code before launching the environment so it's ready to attach to the debug server.
+Pass ``--no-wait`` to launch ``debugpy`` without waiting for the debugger, useful for automated scripts.
+Use ``--detach`` to start the VM or container in the background and return immediately.
+Pass ``--quiet`` to suppress status messages when integrating with other tools.
 Run ``python scripts/run_vm_debug.py --list`` to display the backends detected on your system.
 ``run_vm_debug.ps1`` accepts the same options including ``--list`` for Windows users.